coltonbooth/postmaker/README.md

 ## Usage
 ### index.php
 The index.php file is a PHP script that displays the blog posts on a website.
-It reads the HTML files from the posts directory and displays them in reverse chronological order, with pagination support.
+It reads the HTML files from `./posts` and displays them in reverse chronological order, with pagination support.

 To use index.php, you will need a web server with PHP support.
 Copy the index.php file, the style.css file, and the posts directory (with the HTML files) to your web server's document root.
 Then, navigate to the URL of the index.php file in your web browser to view the blog posts.
-### C++ version
+### C++ version of `postmaker` desktop
 postmaker.cpp is where you'll find the source to the C++ version of postmaker.
 This version uses htmlcxx to format the post html.

 `g++ -std=c++11 -I/opt/homebrew/Cellar/htmlcxx/0.87/include/ postmaker.cpp -o postmaker -L/opt/homebrew/lib -lhtmlcxx -lncurses` is the command I used to compile it on macOS (Arm).
 I will update this readme once I compile it on my linux box.